cobwebch/externalimport_tut/Documentation/EmployeesImport/Teams/Index.rst

 We can see that the teams were properly related to the fe\_users.
-The sorting has also been kept correctly although with a renumbering (done automatically by TCEmain).
+The sorting has also been kept correctly although with a renumbering (done automatically by DataHandler).